input-output-hk/cardano-diagnosis-program/README.md

 - Release beta version before 1.2

-- Release decent version after Cardano 1.2 has been released (from end of May to early June).
+- Release improved version after Cardano 1.2 has been released (from end of May to early June).

 - Integrate similiar system to Daedalus (**eta Unknown.
 Maybe, possibly, hopefully.**).
 What I would say is that the functionality of this program is completely straight forward.
-You can probably implement this in any language.
+You can probably implement this in any language (But haskell is the easiest)